best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Therefore, if you use symbols to signify notes it may lead to a fail of accessibility [guideline 1 perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

-However, use of symbols is not always a fail of the accessibility guidelines.
+However, use of symbols is not always a fail of the accessibility guidelines in all circumstances.
 You just need to be aware that some screen reader software will not recognise symbols and some screen reader users may have changed their settings to ignore symbols to avoid auditory clutter.
 This means you should consider how your text reads if you miss out the symbols.
 For example the sentence 'Some shorthand is used in this spreadsheet, e = estimated, r = revised' still makes sense if read out as 'Some shorthand is used in this spreadsheet, e estimated, r revised'.

 Deque (a company that helps businesses make their websites and mobile applications accessible) has published [research into how different screen reader software deals with symbols](https://www.deque.com/blog/dont-screen-readers-read-whats-screen-part-1-punctuation-typographic-symbols/) when using their default settings.
 They list 17 characters considered 'safe' to use.
 These include £, %, & and /.
-But, as mentioned, some users may have changed their settings from the default so in general it is best to use words instead of symbols wherever possible.
+But, as mentioned, some users may have changed their settings from the default so in general it is best to use letters or words instead of symbols wherever possible.

 It is OK to use dashes and slashes in classifications and geography codes as these are needed for consistency.

 We are aware that this advice goes against our previously published guidance["Using symbols in tables"](https://gss.civilservice.gov.uk/policy-store/symbols-in-tables-definitions-and-help/).
-We are looking to update this guidance very soon.
+We have developed a [draft update](https://github.com/best-practice-and-impact/using-symbols-in-tables-draft-update/blob/main/draft-one.md) to this guidance which we hope to publish soon.

 ### Classifications and geography codes
 You may need to use classifications or [geography codes](https://www.ons.gov.uk/methodology/geography/geographicalproducts/namescodesandlookups/namesandcodeslistings/namesandcodesforadministrativegeography) in your tables.